Vapor Intrusion: A hidden risk for new developments

 - Compare sample concentrations to health-based screening levels

-If you think your property may be at risk for vapor intrusion or other subsurface contamination, Omega can help you characterize the issue and form a cost-effective mitigation plan.
-Please call us at (949) 252-2145 for more information.
+If you believe your property may be at risk for vapor intrusion or other subsurface contamination, Omega can help you characterize the issue and form a cost-effective mitigation plan.

 Sources and Further Reading on Vapor Intrusion